How to add a Stylish Hover Effect to Blog Post Titles in Squarespace 7.1

 • Improves User Experience with visual hover feedback on your blog items.

-• Keeps your design simple, displaying titles only when essential.
+• Keep your design simple, displaying titles only when essential.

 • Visualizes hierarchy while not cluttering your screen.